 Update - Suspension of mailing out shirts and bandanas begins Tuesday, June 21

-Since our office is now open to the public, you will now need to pick up your commemorative prize starting June 21, 2022.
-You can pick up them up at two locations.
+Since our office is now open to the public, you can pick up your commemorative prize at our Administration Office starting June 21, 2022.

 298 Garden Hill Drive Los Gatos 95032: Monday-Friday 8-5 excluding holidays